Michigan Online Sports Betting: Sportsbook App Reviews, News, Promos

 Based on the timelines of other recent states that have formally launched legal sports wagering, Michigan’s approach was somewhere in the middle.

-Michigan’s Methodical Approach Is Expedited
+Michigan’s Methodical Approach Was Expedited

 States such as Iowa (approximately three months) and Indiana (five months) moved quickly from official approval to online launches, while Tennessee online sports betting took nearly 16 months before the state’s bettors could place wagers.

-At the heart of the speed up is COVID-19.
+At the heart of the speedup is COVID-19.
 It almost immediately shuttered Michigan’s retail sports betting operation back in March of 2020.
 Facing a brutal economic impact in the wake of significant shutdowns and disruptions caused by the coronavirus, the Michigan Gaming Control Board (MCGB) and state lawmakers worked swiftly to streamline online wagering.

 In October 2020, the MCGB indicated that late November was a targeted starting point.
 That didn’t happen, but the arrival did come roughly two months later, giving bettors the chance to wager on Super Bowl 55.

 All of Michigan’s tribal and commercial casinos are eligible to offer online gaming, though only a fraction of the state’s 26 casinos were ready for action in the infancy of the launch.

 Michigan currently houses four physical locations with sportsbooks.
 The need for brick-and-mortar locations was much more essential prior to January 2021 when the state officially went live with online sports betting.

 Address: 555 E Lafayette St, Detroit, MI 48226